 The unlock bypass feature allows the system to program bytes or words to the device faster than using the standard program command sequence.
 The unlock bypass command sequence is initiated by first writing two unlock cycles.
 This is followed by a third write cycle containing the unlock bypass command, 20h.
 The device then enters the unlock bypass mode.
 A twocycle unlock bypass program command sequence is all that is required to program in this mode.
 The first cycle in this sequence contains the unlock bypass program command, A0h; the second cycle contains the program address and data.
 Additional data is programmed in the same manner.
 This mode dispenses with the initial two unlock cycles required in the standard program command sequence, resulting in faster total programming time.
-Table 5 shows the requirements for the command sequence.
+Table 5 on page 19 shows the requirements for the command sequence.

 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset commands are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
-The first cycle must contain the program address and the data 90h.
-The second cycle need only contain the data 00h.
+The first cycle must contain the data 90h; the second cycle the data 00h.
+Addresses are don't cares.
 The device then returns to reading array data.

 Figure 3 illustrates the algorithm for the program operation.
-See the Erase/Program Operations table in "AC Characteristics" for parameters, and to Figure 17 for timing diagrams.
+See Table 13 on page 31 for parameters, and to Figure 17, on page 32 for timing diagrams.